Altinn/altinn-studio-docs/content/notifications/send-notifications/_index.en.md

 ---
 title: Send notifications
 linktitle: Send notifications
-description: "Service owners and internal Altinn systems can send notifications to individuals or individuals with a specific role within an organisation.
-The contact point for the recipient does not need to be known, as Altinn Notifications has access to a wide range or registries to retrieve contact information given an organisation number or a national identity number."
+description: "Service owners and internal Altinn systems can send notifications to individuals either in a personal capacity or a proffesional one thoguh a role they have within an organisation.
+The contact point for the recipient does not need to be known, as Altinn Notifications has access to a wide range of registries to retrieve contact information given an organisation number or a national identity number."
 tags: [notifications]
 weight: 30
 toc: true